-2. After cells selected, go to the Home tab, then select Format, and select Column Width…
+2. After cells are selected, go to the Home tab, then select Format, and select Column Width…

 3. Now, put number 2.14 on the box and click OK.
-This number means all cells will be converted into a symmetric rectangular shape.
+This number means all cells will be converted into an asymmetric rectangular shape.

 4. If the cells become like this, you are on the right track.
 Meanwhile, in the rare case, 2.14 isn’t matched with the size of the cells — then you have to try guessing the correct number.

 5. To create a pixel style, select the cell(s) and pick the background color you want.

 I recommend you draw the character based on an existing image to make it easier.
 It also provides a perfect ratio for every single cell.